ZEMontreuil/vitae/README.md

 Currently, the App uses a MySQL database to store information sent and received by an Express server API.
 This API works with the React front end to handle basic CRUD functionality.

 I also used this project as the basis for teaching collaboration and some new full-stack technologies for early software development students at the Manitoba Institute of Trades and Technologies.
+The relevant document can be found here: https://docs.google.com/document/d/1ICm_q8bAzRQ0m7emc30jKNuHY_fzIaG-cXZ9kLFy8M0/edit?usp=sharing

 ## Planned Features
 - Refactor of client to employ Hooks